Overview

 • Favorably settled insurance claim against commercial general liability insurer concerning construction defects on behalf of home builder.
 United Specialty Ins.
 Co. v.
 Dorn Homes Inc., No. CV-18-08092 (D. Ariz.).

-• Won ruling that insurer’s advice-of-counsel defense waived work product protection for uncommunicated documents in insurer’s attorney’s file throughout entire course of the litigation against insured.
+• Obtained ruling that insurer’s advice-of-counsel defense waived work product protection for uncommunicated documents in insurer’s attorney’s file throughout entire course of the litigation against insured.
 United Specialty Ins.
 Co. v.
 Dorn Homes Inc., 334 F.R.D.
 542 (D. Ariz.
 2020).

-• Prevailed on motion to exclude portions of well-known insurance expert’s report and to prohibit testimony on related matters.
+• Obtained ruling excluding portions of well-known insurance expert’s report and to prohibit testimony on related matters.
 United Specialty Ins.
 Co. v.
 Dorn Homes Inc., CV-18-08092, 2020 WL 4464400 (D. Ariz.
 Aug.
 4, 2020).

 • Advised insurer concerning lender-placed insurance.